Guide to filming or taking photos on the TfL network

 Restrictions

-We do not permit flash photography or additional lighting unless you are using an exclusive area.
-In some cases they may be used - the Film Office and operational staff can advise you on this.
+Unless you are filming in an exclusive area, we do not permit flash photography or additional lighting.
+It may be possible in some circumstances and Film Office and operational staff can advise on this.

 Tripods are only authorised at the discretion of operational staff and are not allowed on station platforms or near escalators for safety reasons.